jgbowser/DiscCaddy-server/README.md

 7. 'turn' - numeric value representing the turn of the disc
 8. 'fade' - numeric value representing the fade of the disc<br>

-the POST endpoint requires a request body that should include:
+the POST method requires a request body that should include:
 1. 'disc_id' - the associated unique id of the disc
 A successful POST of a new user saved disc returns the newly created user disc object in the same format as the GET request.

 ## '/scorecards'
 The scorecards endpoint accepts GET and POST requests.
 GET returns the requested user's list of saved scorecards.
-POST adds a new scorecard to the user's scorecard list.
+POST adds a new scorecard to the user's scorecard list.<br>
+Both methods require authorization in the request header. the request header should include:<br>
+{ 'Authorization': 'Bearer AUTH-TOKEN-FROM-LOGIN-RESPONSE }<br>
+No body is required for GET.<br>
+A succesful GET request returns an array of the user's saved scorecards.
+Each saved scorecard includes:
+1. 'id' - unique integer id for each scorecard
+2. 'user_id' - id of the user the scorecard belongs to
+3. 'date_created' - string containing the time the scorecard was POSTed
+4. 'hole_1 ... hole_18' - integer representing the number of strokes for holes 1 - 18.

+the POST method requires a request body that should include:
+1. 'hole_1 ... hole_18' - integer representing the users score for each hole.
+_note:_ A partial round may be submitted as all 18 holes with values of 0 in unplayed holes, or only the holes played can be included and the unplayed holes will be inserted as 0 by the API.

 ## Dependencies and Docs
+Express was used as the framework for handling HTTP requests.
+PostgreSQL was used to handle the database.
+Knex.js was used to build SQL queries. the full list of the tech stack used as well as dependencies and their docs can be seen below.<br>

 postgreSQL [postgreSQL docs](https://www.postgresql.org/docs/12/index.html)<br>
 Express [express docs](https://expressjs.com/)